BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 MySQL is a popular open source relational database management system (RDBMS) choice for web-based applications.
 Developers, database administrators and DevOps teams use MySQL to build and manage next-generation web- and cloud-based applications.

 The current version of MySQL, 5.7, offers a multitude of security improvements, including the removal of nonempty column values in the mysql.user table, policy-controlled automatic password expiration, user account locking and improved OpenSSL RSA certificate management.
-Other new capabilities added in this version include SQL mode changes, online ALTER TABLE, enhanced and new monitoring capabilities, expanded geographic information system for mobile applications, and many improvements to the InnoDB database engine.
+Other capabilities added in this version include SQL mode changes, online ALTER TABLE, enhanced and monitoring capabilities, expanded geographic information system for mobile applications, and many improvements to the InnoDB database engine.

 As with most open source RDBMS options, MySQL is available in several different editions and runs on Windows, OS X, Solaris, FreeBSD and other variants of Linux and Unix: